14islands/r3f-scroll-rig/README.md

 How it works:

 - The page layout is styled using normal HTML & CSS
-- The `UseCanvas` HoC is used to send its children to the `GlobalCanvas` while the component is mounted
+- The `UseCanvas` component is used to send its children to the `GlobalCanvas` while the component is mounted
 - A `<Scrollscene>` is used to track the DOM element
 - Inside the `<ScrollScene>` we place a mesh which will receive the correct scale as part of the passed down `props`

 # Examples

 - [Hello World](https://codesandbox.io/s/hello-world-ibc8y7)

 # API